o3de/o3de.org/content/docs/welcome-guide/setup/setup-from-github.md

     cmake -B build/windows_vs2019 -G "Visual Studio 16" -DLY_3RDPARTY_PATH=C:\o3de-packages -DLY_UNITY_BUILD=ON -DLY_VERSION_ENGINE_NAME=o3de-install -DCMAKE_INSTALL_PREFIX=C:\o3de-install
     ```

     There are several noteworthy custom definitions (`-D`) specified in the preceding command.
-All are optional.
+All are optional but recommended in this example.

     * `LY_3RDPARTY_PATH` : The path to the downloadable package directory, also known as the "third-party path".
 Do not use trailing slashes when specifying the path to the packages directory.
     * `LY_UNITY_BUILD` : Unity builds are recommended in many cases for improved build performance.
 If you encounter a build error, disable unity builds to help debug the problem.